 - Growing the Beard: The second season has stronger writing and removes the sillier elements.

-- Special Effects Failure: The live-action intros feature some rather crude CGI for the vehicles, Even their producer lamented the conspicuousness of the models, stating he wanted real cockpit props build for the aircrafts instead.
+- Special Effect Failure: The live-action intros feature some rather crude CG for the vehicles.
+Even their producer lamented the conspicuousness of the models, stating he wanted real cockpit props build for the aircrafts instead.

 Lloyd Goldfine: "[The CGI], however, missed the whole point, since we were supposed to be bringing the characters and experience of G.I.Joe: Extreme to life, not replacing cel animation with CG animation.
 But I couldn't get them to build or shoot those sequences while we were shooting, and once we were wrapped all I could do was to try and make the best openings I could with what I had."